cmiles/PointlessWaymarksProject/README.md

 Photographs are a central content type and there is support for reading information from the photo's metadata.
 This often allows the painless import of large batches of photographs with minimal clean up afterwards.

-The Photo List items have buttons to quickly find similar photos based on details such as Camera Make, Lens, Aperture, Shutter Speed, etc. The Reports menu allows you to quickly find potential problems such as 'No Tags' or 'Blank License' and has an option to export all of a photo's raw metadata to an html file.
+The Photo List supports searching for field like focal length and iso in addition to standard search fields like titles and tag.
+Photo items have buttons to quickly find similar photos based on details such as Camera Make, Lens, Aperture, Shutter Speed, etc. The Reports menu allows you to quickly find potential problems such as 'No Tags' or 'Blank License' and has an option to export all of a photo's raw metadata to an html file.

 ![Photos List](PointlessWaymarks.CmsScreenShots/PhotoList.jpg "Photos List")